vbocan/IPFLang/article/IPFLang_CSI_Article.md

 **Vendor independence.** IPFLang-based calculations are vendor-neutral: any conforming interpreter can execute scripts.
 Multiple tools can compete on user experience while using a shared, open calculation engine.

 **Rapid adaptation.** Government fee schedules change frequently.
 IPFLang enables updates through script editing and verification, compared to longer cycles for traditional software development.

+**Predictability over AI alternatives.** While general-purpose AI systems can perform fee calculations through natural language processing, DSL code authored by domain experts offers superior predictability and reliability.
+An IPFLang script encodes explicit, deterministic rules that produce identical outputs for identical inputs across all executions.
+In contrast, AI-based approaches may exhibit variability in interpretation, sensitivity to prompt phrasing, or unexpected behavior when encountering edge cases outside their training distribution.
+For regulated domains where calculation accuracy carries legal and financial consequences, the explicit rule encoding of a DSL provides stronger guarantees than probabilistic AI inference, while the human-readable syntax enables domain experts to verify correctness directly against authoritative fee schedules.

 ### 8.2 Cross-Domain Applicability